Nisha Rawal (taekwondo): Taekwondo

 She competed at the 2015 Summer Universiade games held in Gwangju, South Korea.
 In the round of 32 of the women's +73 kg event she was defeated 14–2 by Niu Lulu of China.

-In January 2015 Rawal was selected as one of six Nepalese athletes to receive funding of $670 (£440/€560) a month from the Nepal Olympic Committee as part a Rio Olympic Scholarship programme.
 In April 2016 she was named taekwondo player of the year by the Nepal National and International Players Association.

 She traveled to Manila in the Philippines to take part in the 2016 Asian Taekwondo Olympic Qualification Tournament but was beaten 9–0 in her first bout by Kirstie Elaine Alora of the Philippines.

 In May 2016 Rawal was one of four athletes offered a wildcard by the Tripartite Commission to compete at the 2016 Summer Olympics due to be held in Rio de Janeiro, Brazil.
 She will represent Nepal in the women's over 67 kg event.